This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 - Commonwealth Edison, Chicago

-The Illinois Department of Health and the Illinois EPA are responsible for state-level regulations related to the management of asbestos.
-The laws in the state require that any building project that includes asbestos abatement cannot begin until the state has been notified and a charge paid.
+The Illinois Department of Health and the Illinois EPA are responsible for state-level regulations for the management of asbestos.
+The laws in the state require that any building project that includes asbestos abatement cannot begin until the state has been notified and a fine paid.
 Asbestos abatement projects can only be done by professionals trained and licensed through the state.

 According to the state of Illinois, local education agencies are responsible for protecting students from airborne asbestos.
-The state’s Asbestos Abatement Act and Code states that one person in each local agency must be designated to oversee the management of asbestos in schools and any necessary abatement by trained professionals.
+The state’s Asbestos Abatement Act and Code state that one person in each local agency must be designated to oversee the management of existing asbestos in schools and any necessary abatement by trained professionals.

 Statute of Limitations

 The same is true for the loved ones of those who died from the exposure.
 The statute of limitations on wrongful death suits in the state is two years from the time of death.

-- These include a case from 2011 in which the wife of a man who died from mesothelioma won $1.5 million from a jury.
-Her husband had worked for three decades at a steel plant in Chicago and was exposed to asbestos while working with wires that were insulated with asbestos.
+- These include a case from 2011 in which a jury awarded the wife of a man who died from mesothelioma $1.5 million.
+Her husband had worked for three decades at a steel plant in Chicago.
+He was exposed to asbestos while working with wires insulated with asbestos.

 If you are living with mesothelioma, or you have lost a loved one to the disease or another asbestos-related illness, let an Illinois mesothelioma lawyer help you make a case for compensation.
-This professional can guide you through the steps you need to take and make sure you have the best possible chance of winning.Get Your FREE Mesothelioma Packet
+This professional can guide you through the steps you need to take to make sure you have the best possible chance of winning.Get Your FREE Mesothelioma Packet